Last Updated on March 28, 2022 by Anne-Marie

 Plus the fragrant swizzle stick of pine plays right along with the festive mood!

-Tips for making a champagne cocktail recipe
+Tips for making a champagne cocktail

 What type of sparkling wine?
 You don't want anything too sweet, since you're adding a simple syrup to this champagne cocktails recipe.
 So pick a dry sparkling wine, such as Prosecco.